NatalieC15/Coding/README.md

 ## Section 4: The tests and their functions
 ### Input validation
 The first tests incorporated into this software code confirm that the software responds correctly to all kinds of inputs.
+This is to eliminate human error and ensure that the correct LRG XML file has been selected.
 The entry of this software is a numerical value which corresponds to a XML file of interest.
 If any non-numerical value is entered the code will trigger an error and remind the user to enter a numerical value only.
 See below as an example of when 'one' is entered instead of '1':
 ```
 $ python pythontest.py